 A midfield engine for Great Britain hockey whose career culminated in an iconic Olympic gold, shared in a historic moment with her wife.

-Helen Richardson-Walsh's story is one of relentless endurance and groundbreaking triumph.
-Debuting for England as a teenager, she became the steadfast heartbeat of the national midfield for nearly two decades, known for her vision, tackling, and penalty corner expertise.
-Her path was brutally interrupted by a major back injury that required surgery and threatened her career, but her return was a testament to her resilience.
-The pinnacle arrived in Rio 2016, where she played a crucial role in Great Britain's first-ever women's Olympic hockey gold.
-The victory was immortalized by the image of her celebrating on the podium with her wife and teammate, Kate Richardson-Walsh—the first same-sex married couple to win Olympic gold together.
-Retiring after Rio, she left a legacy not just of medals, but of visibility and perseverance that transcended sport.
+Helen Richardson-Walsh played a crucial role in Great Britain's first-ever women's Olympic hockey gold at Rio 2016.
+Debuting for England as a teenager, she became the steadfast heartbeat of the national midfield for nearly two decades, using her vision, tackling, and penalty corner expertise.
+A major back injury required surgery and threatened her career, but she returned with resilience.
+The victory was immortalized by her celebrating on the podium with her wife and teammate, Kate Richardson-Walsh—the first same-sex married couple to win Olympic gold together.
+She retired after Rio, leaving a legacy of medals, visibility, and perseverance.

 1981–1996